smXplorer/AlliGator/docs/source/alligator-decay-fitting.rst

 There are two possible options:

 - Use a common IRF for all ROIs: the IRF needs to be defined using the ``IRF/Reference Plot:Use as IRF/Reference Plot`` menu item of the *Decay Graph*.
-- Use one IRF per ROI: this option is recommended when the IRF is known to depend on the location in the field of view, as is for instance the case with wide-field detector.
+- Use one IRF per ROI: this option is recommended when the IRF is known to depend on the location in the field of view, as is for instance often the case with wide-field detectors.

 Additionally, there are two types of outputs depending on the chosen *mode* (verbose or silent, or equivalently slow or fast), which are described next.